sky93/aaguid-information-generator/README.md

 # AAGUID Information Generator

-This repository contains a command-line utility that fetches the [FIDO Alliance Metadata Service (MDS3)](https://mds.fidoalliance.org/) JWT, verifies its signature, parses the BLOB payload, and generates a static Go map of **AAGUID → Entry** objects.
+This repository contains a command-line utility that fetches the [FIDO Alliance Metadata Service (MDS3)](https://mds.fidoalliance.org/) and [Passkey Provider AAGUIDs](https://github.com/passkeydeveloper/passkey-authenticator-aaguids) and generates a static Go map of **AAGUID → Entry** objects.
 These objects capture various authenticator metadata entries as defined by the [FIDO specifications](https://fidoalliance.org/specifications/).

 ## Overview

 - **`main.go`** — The generator tool that:
-    1. Downloads the MDS3 JWT
+    1. Downloads the MDS3 JWT and Passkey Provider AAGUIDs
-    2. Verifies the JWT signature (using x5c cert chain)
+    2. Verifies the JWT signature (using x5c cert chain) for MDS3
     3. Extracts the JSON payload and unmarshals it
     4. Builds a static map (`map[string]Entry`)
     5. Writes two files (`types.go`, `metadata.go`) under user provided location.
 By default `internal/aaguids/`.